Join a funding committee

 We decide which research projects to prioritise or recommend for funding by holding regular committees to seek the views of clinicians, academics and patients, carers and members of the public.

-The committees are run by two of the NIHR coordinating centres; the NIHR Central Commissioning Facility (CCF) and the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC).
+The committees are run by three of the NIHR coordinating centres; NIHR Academy, the NIHR Central Commissioning Facility (CCF) and the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC).

 What it involves

-NIHR committee meetings take place two to three times per year, depending on the research programme.
+NIHR committee meetings take place up to four times per year, depending on the research programme.

-Committees have approximately 20 members, which include at least two public members.
+NIHR Committees usually have approximately 20 members, which include public member(s).

 Meetings last for one or two days, depending on the committee.
-They all take place in London with the exception of Research for Patient Benefit committees, which are regional.
+NETCC and CCF meetings usually take place in London, apart from Research for Patient Benefit committees, which are regional.
 Academy meetings usually take place in Leeds apart from Research Professorship which take place in London.